Ulster Park, New York

 Ulster Park is a hamlet in Ulster County, New York, United States.
 The community is located near U.S. Route 9W and 5 mi south of Kingston, in the town of Esopus.
 Ulster Park has a post office with ZIP code 12487, which opened on November 29, 1847.

 Ulster Park was also home to Camp Chi-Wan-Da, a Jewish summer camp where Sandy Koufax, Baseball Hall of Fame pitcher for the Los Angeles Dodgers, spent his summers during his childhood and teenage years.

+Located in Ulster Park is also the Esopus Meadows Point Preserve and Education Center.
+The preserve center is located on the edge of the Hudson River and looks out to the Esopus Lighthouse and the Mills Mansion.
+The Esopus Meadows Point Preserve also offers multiple simple hiking trails that follow the river.